agiledigital/mule-preview-browser-extension/README.md

 It uses Clojurescript to transform the XML into a React virtual DOM using the Reagent bindings library.

-#### Tools

-Some command line tools written in Clojure to extract metadata from a Mule installation for use in the Client module.

 ### Building Everything

 There is a Makefile that will build everything for you.
 Once you have the required dependencies you will simply have to run